-The school provides all pupils with a broad and balanced curriculum, differentiated and adjusted to meet the needs of individual pupils and their preferred learning styles; and endorses the key principles in the National Curriculum 2014 framework, which underpin the development of a more inclusive curriculum:
+The school provides all pupils with a broad and balanced curriculum, adapted and adjusted to meet the needs of individual pupils and their preferred learning styles.
+It endorses the key principles in the National Curriculum 2014 framework, which underpin the development of an inclusive curriculum:

-- Setting suitable learning challenges. - Responding to pupils' diverse learning needs.
+Setting suitable learning challenges.

-- Overcoming potential barriers to learning and assessment for individuals and groups of pupils. - Preparing pupils for life in a diverse and modern British society and for their place in the wider world. - Meeting SMSC needs, whilst teaching British Values - Giving all children, including the most vulnerable, the tools to keep themselves safe with respect to indoctrination, intimidation and abuse. - Extending and enriching children's life experiences and so further develop cultural capital
+- Responding to pupils' diverse learning needs. - Overcoming potential barriers to learning and assessment for individuals and groups of pupils. - Preparing pupils for life in a diverse and modern British society and for their place in the wider world. - Meeting SMSC needs, whilst teaching British Values - Giving all children, including the most vulnerable, the tools to keep themselves safe with respect to indoctrination, intimidation and abuse. - Extending and enriching children's life experiences and so further develop cultural capital

 As a Church of England Primary School we provide a Christian framework for inclusion and accessibility, emphasising the importance of personal beliefs and values, regardless of religion, as well as those of no religion, to ensure all are treated with respect.
-We consider the Church of England publication "Valuing all God's Children" when reviewing this policy annually.
+We consider the Church of England publication "Valuing all God's Children" and our duties under the Equality Act when reviewing this policy annually.